esotericpig/jeso/README.md

 buddy.get*(*);
 ```

 A Safe Mode has been added for convenience.
-If the user ever moves their mouse, then **BotBuddy.SafeModeException** will be thrown.
+If the user ever moves their mouse, then **UserIsActiveException** will be thrown.
 After each operation, it just checks the mouse coordinates, while updating its internal coordinates accordingly to the operations.
 Example:

 ```Java
 BotBuddy buddy = BotBuddy.builder().build();